Ring 2 poster

 The inciting incident occurs at 11 minutes when Mai discovers that people connected to the videotape are dying in new, mysterious ways.
 Yoichi's strange behavior suggests Sadako's spirit is still active and seeking new victims..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This illustrates the protagonist's commitment to Mai actively chooses to investigate Sadako's origins at the psychiatric hospital, committing herself to stopping the curse despite the danger.
+This indicates the protagonist's commitment to Mai actively chooses to investigate Sadako's origins at the psychiatric hospital, committing herself to stopping the curse despite the danger.
 She crosses into the world of the supernatural., moving from reaction to action.

 The Collapse moment at 71 minutes (75% through) represents the emotional nadir.
 Here, Dr. Kawajiri dies horribly, consumed by Sadako's curse.
 Mai realizes she cannot defeat the spirit through understanding alone.
-Her mentor is gone and Yoichi is nearly possessed., reveals the protagonist at their lowest point.
+Her mentor is gone and Yoichi is nearly possessed., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 76 minutes initiates the final act resolution at 80% of the runtime.
 Mai realizes that Sadako's rage stems from her traumatic death and abandonment.
 She understands she must confront Sadako directly at the well, not with resistance but with empathy for the spirit's suffering., demonstrating the transformation achieved throughout the journey.